Vahap Özaltay

 Vahap Özaltay or Vehâb Özaltay (born, Beşir oğlu Vahap; in 1907, 1908 or 1909 – 10 June 1965) was a Turkish international footballer and track and field athlete.

-He is most notably for his service at Altay S.K., being the first professional football player in Turkey and being the first Turkish player to ever play for a foreign club.
+He is notable for being the first Turkish player to ever play for a foreign club, when he signed for Racing Club de France in 1932, and for his three stints with Altay S.K. with whom, in 1937, he became the first professional footballer in Turkey.
 He chose his last name based on his love for Altay (lit.
 "Pure/Real Altay").

 Özaltay was born in 1908 in Beirut.
 He was the son of a civil servant.
 When he was 10 years old, his family moved to Aydın.
 Shortly after the Greek Occupation of İzmir on 21 May 1919, his family moved to Kastamonu.
 He started his football career in Kastamonu.

 Career

 Club career

 After the Greek presence ended on 8 September 1922, his family moved to İzmir.
 He was 14 years old when he started playing for Altay.
 He started playing in the main squad for Altay beginning in 1922.
-Altay was the leading Turkish football Club in Izmir.
-He won Izmir League with Altay on 5 occasions (1923–24, 1924–25, 1927–28, 1928–29, 1930–31).
+Altay was the leading Turkish football Club in İzmir.
+He won İzmir League with Altay on 5 occasions (1923–24, 1924–25, 1927–28, 1928–29, 1930–31).

 Özaltay was transferred to the French club Racing Club de Paris in 1932, becoming the first Turkish player to do so.
 He played in France for 5 seasons for Racing Club.
 Due to his head-made goals, he was nicknamed "Le Tête de Turc" in France.

-In 1937 he returned to Turkey and played for Altay again.
-This time he played for Altay as a professional football player.
-He is the first Turkish player given a professional football player certificate by the Turkish State.
+In 1937 he returned to Turkey and played for Altay again, this time as a professional footballer.
+He was the first Turkish player ever to be given a professional football player certificate by the Turkish State.